Ivan Dzerzhinsky: Quiet Flows the Don

+Due at least in part to official praise, Quiet Flows the Don proved wildly successful, reaching its 200th performance in May 1938.
+However, its conservative musical style, lyrical and folkloric, had limited developmental potential.
+Dzerzhinsky wrote his next opera, Virgin Soil Upturned (Podnyataya tselina), in 1937.
+Also based on a Sholokhov novel, it and subsequent successors did not repeat the success of Quiet Flows the Don.

-Style and technique
+Style

 Unlike Popov, Ryazanov and Asafyev, who were considered progressive in their musical outlook, Dzerzhinsky from the outset wrote works that were considered traditional.
 His First Piano Concerto, early songs and piano pieces were influenced by Grieg, Rachmaninoff and early Ravel.
 In the early 1930s he was influenced by Shostakovich's music, particularly in his Second Piano Concerto, which he wrote in 1934.
 (This piece was criticized officially much later.)